isokissa/kapsula/README.md

 Class `KapsulaGameRenderer` is the class invoked by `KapsulaArcadeGame` and it takes care of representing the arcade game states in HTML, or more precisely in SVG (Scalable Vector Graphics) element of the main HTML page.

+### Class KapsulaStepGame

+Class `KapsulaStepGame` is a finite state machine.
+It starts from START state in which it will invoke the random number generator to chose the starting position of first kapsula.

 Gengine - minimal game engine
 ----------------------------

-H3: The Testing Aspect
+### The Testing Aspect

 GameRunner is the only class that has notion of time, and it has also the infinite loop inside, which makes it a bit more interesting to test automatically.
 In order to test the infinite loop, of course we have to make sure that we can control the exit criteria, which means that the loop actually must not be infinite.

-There will be the method startLoop(), but also the endLoop().
-In unit test we will make sure that startLoop actually gets executed controlled number of times and then stimulate the endLoop() method to regularly complete the test.
+We do this by providing a double setTimeout function, which will execute the given function only limited number of times.